thbrunzendorf/monitoring-demo/README.md

 Loki is currently left to default configuration using the filesystem for both index and chunks storage.

-Loki can be reached via http://localhost:3100 with e.g. http://localhost:3100/metrics being an available endpoint
+Loki is runnung on http://localhost:3100 with e.g. http://localhost:3100/metrics being an available endpoint

 ### Grafana